 “I feel like Fanny Walked the Earth has an encoding of what we’ve experienced over the years,” says June.
 “This is an important stand we’re taking.
 Who gets to be 69 and still playing?
 Back then, it was just proving that girls can play like guys.
 Now, it’s like, ‘Ha!’
 Women can break another glass ceiling.”

-Fanny Walk the Earth is set for release on Blue Élan records in early 2018.
+Fanny Walked the Earth released their self-titled album on Blue Élan records in early 2018.

 - Read More